FirebaseExtended/firebase-import/README.md

 Firebase-import is a helper utility for importing large JSON files into [Firebase](https://www.firebase.com/).
 It breaks the JSON into smaller chunks and uploads them individually through the Firebase API.

+To import files bigger than 250MB, use [Firebase Streaming Import](https://github.com/firebase/firebase-streaming-import).

 ## Installing

 Install the firebase-import module globally: